 After the opening of the Pacific Highland Ranch Village in 2014, the students were crossing the road while the cars turned into the crowd.
 It took the dedication of Aaron Tanaka to convince the City Council, Local Neighborhood Council, Congressman and ultimately the Department of Streets and Sewers to install the dedicated left turn signal in front of Canyon Crest Academy, with no loss of life.

 8. STEManties National Research Competition created by Humanities students 2018

-After they graduated, they took their project and continued at University as an independent event 2019-present.
+After they graduated, they took their project and continued at University.